Fuel Tech Experts

 3. Compression restoration.
 This is the process of restoring any lost engine compression by using a professional engine oil flush or lubricant-based cleanser to remove deposits from the pistons, piston rings, and cylinder bores.

-Depending on which of the above apply and assuming the correct products and processes are employed, virtually any engine can be restored to optimum efficiency and performance.
-The only notable exceptions are when an engine, or any of its periphery parts, are mechanically worn, degraded, or failed.
+Depending on which of the above applies and assuming the correct products and processes are employed, virtually any engine can be restored to optimum efficiency and performance.
+The only notable exceptions are when an engine or any of its periphery parts are mechanically worn, degraded, or failed.
 Even then, various technologies and processes exist to restore minor wear.

 Positive Gain (Economy & Performance Enhancement)

-Again, assuming all being equal and that an engine is in good working order, there are five ways to increase efficiency and performance above the standard factory figures.
+Again, assuming all is equal and an engine is in good working order, there are five ways to increase efficiency and performance above the standard factory figures.

 1. Friction reduction.
 This involves using specialist products and techniques to reduce friction to levels lower than that available from conventional oils and lubricants.
 Other benefits can include greater protection against reduced component wear and lower maintenance costs.
 This can be applied to engines, transmissions, differentials, wheel bearings, and so on.